Undergraduate Frequently Asked Questions: So How Does It Work?

 When can I apply to Tiffin University?

-Tiffin University operates with an open enrollment policy.
+Tiffin University operates with an rolling admissions policy.
 Applications for Fall Admission are accepted from September until the first day of class for the semester.

 When can I visit Tiffin University?